zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ## Troubleshooting
 - API ML is not able to validate distributed Access Tokens with the OIDC provider
   - The connection to the OIDC provider can not be established or the provider is not running.
-  You'll find the folowing message in the log:
+  You'll find the following message in the log:

     ```Failed to validate the OIDC access token.
 Can not establish connection to the OIDC provider.```